context-labs/inference-samples/webhook-example/README.md

 We're going to build a simple FastAPI service that processes image URLs, sends them to inference.net for analysis, and stores the results in a database.
 The cool part is that it uses webhooks, so we can fire off thousands of requests and just wait for the results to come back.

-Our pipeline will look like this:
+In this example, we already have the cover images.
+But we can imagine we are working with video and need to extract images/covers to classify.
+In that case, our pipeline will look more like this:
 ![Pipeline](diagram.png)

 ## Getting started